Taoyuan, Taiwan: Republic of China

 After the transfer from Japan to the Republic of China, the present day-area of Taoyuan City was incorporated under Hsinchu County.
 In 1950, Taoyuan County was established by separating it from Hsinchu County.
 On 21 April 1971, Taoyuan City was made the county seat of Taoyuan County.
 It had 6 cities, 1 urban township and 6 rural townships.

 In June 2009, the Executive Yuan approved the plan to upgrade Taoyuan from a county to a special municipality.
 On 25 December 2014, Taoyuan County was upgraded into a special municipality of Taoyuan City (桃園市).

 Geography

 Taoyuan is located approximately 40 km southwest of Taipei, in northern Taiwan, and occupies 1220 km2.
 It is made up of low-lying plains, interconnected mountains and plateaus.
 Its shape has a long and narrow southeast-to-northwest trend, with the southeast in the Xueshan Range and the far end on the shores of the Taiwan Strait.

 There are many irrigation ponds at Taoyuan Plateau, which caused Taoyuan to earn the nickname "Thousand-pond Township" (千塘之鄉).

 Climate

 Taoyuan has a humid subtropical climate, with mild to warm winters and hot summers, typical of northern Taiwan.

-(The climate data of Taipei City is shown below for reference due to the city's proximity to Taipei.)